lucendio/lecture-devops-infos/grading.md

 * component bootstrapping is reproducible
 * every component exists and is operational
 * every component can be reached via HTTPS
-* FQDNs are configured for all components, resolve to each them and serve them properly
+* FQDNs are configured for all components, resolve to each of them and serve them properly
 * *application* runs with a replication factor of *2*
 * in each environment the *applications* uses a different instances of its backing service (database)
 * CI/CD pipeline functions properly